kwrooijen/gungnir/README.md

 The [Gungnir code playground](https://github.com/kwrooijen/gungnir-playground) is a repository with an "interactive tutorial".
-Clone the repository and execute the code in the core module step by step.
+Clone the repository and execute the code in the core namespace step by step.

 ## Author / License